SalmaAlassal/BeRoot/git/git.md

 `git ls-files`

-# Viewing the status
+# Viewing the Status

 - Full status : `git status`

 - Short status : - `git status -s`

+> * ?? - Untracked files
+> * A - Files added to stage
+> * M - Modified files
+> * D - Deleted files

 # Committing the staged files

+Adding commits keep track of our progress and changes as we work.
+Git considers each commit change point or "save point".

-- Commits with a one-line message : `git commit -m “Message”`
+- Commits with a one-line message : `git commit -m "A brief message"`
+  > The `commit` command performs a commit, and the `-m "message"` adds a message.

 - Opens the default editor to type a long message : `git commit`

+> When we commit, we should always include a message.

 # Skipping the staging area

  `git commit -am “Message” `

+> The `-am` allows us to add and message at the same time.

 - Say you have 10 files.
 You made changes to 5 of them and created 5 more.
 You have two choices.

   1. You can do `git add file1`, `git add file2` ...etc.
 This will take my changes and add them to a "staging" area.
 From there you can do a git commit, which will commit the changes to my local repository.
 If you wanted to push those changes to a remote repository, you would do `git push`

   2. You could use a shortcut. `git commit -a` Will automatically add any files that were changed to the "Staging" area as well as commit them.

+# Git Amend Command

+It is a convenient way to modify the most recent commit.
+It lets you **combine** staged changes with the previous commit instead of creating an entirely new commit.

+Furthermore, it can also be used to simply edit the previous commit message without changing its snapshot.

+> Usually used to change the latest commit message.

+`git commit --amend -m "New message"`

 # Adding a remote repository